 property attribute unexpectedly has described a link relation instead of a string literal!
 Had it done its job properly, it would have been interpreted as “CC License” instead.
 However, it’s not wrong.
 This is where I need to take a quick detour and introduce RDFa Lite; a simplified subset of RDFa Core.

 RDFa Lite is intended to make it easier for web authors to adopt RDFa.
 One of its design goals was to make it possible to “upgrade” the markup to full RDFa Core by simply adding more attributes.
-In an effort to simplify it, the specification authors also introduced some incompatibility!
+To simplify it, the specification authors also introduced some incompatibility!

 Let’s assume you don’t know anything about RDFa or RDFa Lite, but you do know some of the built-in link-relationships in HTML.
 Let’s expand the above example to incorporate a couple of HTML’s standard link-relationships:

 This incorporates HTML’s standard way to declare a license, and tells search-engines not to follow the link and assign it any “link juice.”
 Both of these link relationships have been recognized by the leading search engines for years.
 However, we get an error message when we run it by GRRT again:

 schema:license this time around is “CC License”.
 The

 property attribute no longer describes a link relationship, but the text node decedent of the link!
 By including a

 a element, you’ve upgraded it from RDFa Lite to RDF Core!
 Congratulations, I guess!